TheRenegadeCoder/sample-programs-website/docs/projects/game-of-life/scala/index.md

 {% endraw %}

-Game Of Life in Scala was written by:
+[Game Of Life](https://sampleprograms.io/projects/game-of-life) in [Scala](https://sampleprograms.io/languages/scala) was written by:

 - Viet Thang Nguyen

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution